strubell/11-767/labs/lab3-quantization.md

 5: Extra
 ----
 A few options:
+1. Try to run static quantization, or quantization aware training (QAT).
+Benchmark and report your results.
+Here is a nice blog post on [using static quantization on Torchvision models](https://leimao.github.io/blog/PyTorch-Static-Quantization/) in PyTorch.
-1. Compute FLOPs and/or energy use (if your device has the necessary power monitoring hardware) for your models.
+2. Compute FLOPs and/or energy use (if your device has the necessary power monitoring hardware) for your models.
-2. Evaluate on different hardware (for example, you might run the same benchmarking on your laptop.)
+3. Evaluate on different hardware (for example, you might run the same benchmarking on your laptop.)
 Compare the results to benchmarking on your device(s).
-3. Use real evaluation data and compare accuracy vs. efficiency.
+4. Use real evaluation data and compare accuracy vs. efficiency.
 Describe your experimental setup in detail (e.g. did you control for input size?
 Batch size?
 Are you reporting average efficiency across all examples in the dev set?)
 Which model(s) appear to have the best trade-off?
 Do these results differ from benchmarking with synthetic data?
 Why or why not?
-4. Try to run static quantization, or quantization aware training (QAT).
-Benchmark and report your results.

 ----
 \* There are exceptions to this rule, where it may be important to include data loading in benchmarking, depending on the specific application and expected use cases.
 For the purposes of this lab, we want to isolate any data loading from the inference time due to model computation.